Radiologic Technology Advanced Placement (Online) - Certificate

 Loma Linda University offers a number of programs in the medical imaging field.
 Besides Medical Radiography, we offer programs in Computed Tomography, Imaging Informatics (online), Cardiac Electrophysiology, Magnetic Resonance, Nuclear Medicine, Sonography, Radiation Therapy, and Dosimetry.
 We also offer an online Bachelor’s and Master’s degrees in Radiation Sciences, a Bachelor’s degree in Healthcare Administration, and an online Radiologist Assistant Master’s degree program.

-Apply now Program Advising for the RTAP Program
+Program Advising for the RTAP Program

 Please provide your name, address, phone number, and email.
 Please create the subject line as “RTAP Program Interest."